 - Viridian (for 2nd winter tree)

-I had used an oil pastel because I didn’t have masking fluid or wax on hand, however you may choose to try either.
+I used an oil pastel because I didn’t have masking fluid or wax on hand, however you can still use masking fluid if you soften the edges afterwards.
 If you are using an oil pastel make sure it’s white.
+You can also try these 8 alternatives to masking fluid for more options.

 When painting winter trees in the distance, using a light grayish color will do the trick.
 You can see this in the pictures below: